 Moral of the Story

-The only thing that won’t wear off are the payments!
+The only thing that won’t wear off is the payment!